SimonGolms/ods-jenkins-agent-nodejs/README.md

 ## Introduction

 This Jenkins agent is used to build Node.js based projects, thru `npm` and `npx`.
-It use [opendevstackorg/ods-jenkins-agent-base-ubi8:4.x](https://hub.docker.com/r/opendevstackorg/ods-jenkins-agent-base-ubi8) as base image in an OpenShift 4 Instance.
+It use `ods/jenkins-agent-base:4.x` as base image in an OpenShift 4 Instance with OpenDevStack 4.x.

 ### Features